Leek, Mushroom and Gruyère Quiche for #SundaySupper

 - ¼ cup cold ice water

-- 1 medium leek, diced (you only need the white and tender green part)
+- 1 medium-sized leek, diced (using only the white and tender green part towards the bottom)

 - 3-4 cups cremini or baby portobello mushrooms, sliced